Growth of automorphisms of virtually special groups

 \subsection{Constructing canonical splittings}

-The goal of this section is to develop a general procedure that, starting with a sufficiently nice splitting $G\acts T$ of a group, produces an $\Out(G)$--invariant splitting of $G$ with similar edge groups and elliptic subgroups.

-Our construction (\Cref{subsub:invariant_splitting}) shares some similarities with Guirardel and Levitt's construction of the canonical tree of cylinders \cite{GL-cyl,GL-JSJ}, but an important difference is that we allow edge-stabilisers to have a complicated intersection pattern, rather than asking that they be separated into ``isolated'' families with members of different families intersecting trivially.
-As a consequence, our construction can be applied to groups that are far from being relatively hyperbolic, and to splittings over non-small subgroups, provided that certain conditions are met.
+The goal of this subsection is to develop a general procedure that, starting with a sufficiently nice splitting $G\acts T$, produces an $\Out(G)$--invariant splitting of $G$ with similar edge groups and elliptic subgroups.
+Our construction (\Cref{subsub:invariant_splitting}) shares some similarities with Guirardel and Levitt's construction of trees of cylinders \cite{GL-cyl,GL-JSJ}, but an important difference is that we allow edge-stabilisers to have a complicated intersection pattern.
+As a consequence, the construction can be applied beyond relatively hyperbolic groups and small splittings, provided that certain conditions are met.

-Throughout the section, we work with a general group $G$ and simply require the splittings to satisfy certain axioms.
-We believe that this level of generality will prove useful in future for further applications.
-The main consequence for special groups is the following theorem.
+We will work with a general group $G$ and simply require the splittings to satisfy certain axioms.
+The main consequence for special groups is:

-A torsion-free group $G$ is said to be \emph{$1$--ended relative} to a family of subgroups $\mc{H}$ if it does not admit any $(\{\{1\}\},\mc{H})$--splittings.
-When $\mc{H}=\emptyset$, this is the usual notion of $1$--endedness \cite{Stallings}.

 \begin{thm} Let $G$ be special and let $\mc{O}\leq\Out(G)$ be a subgroup.
 Suppose that $G$ is $1$--ended relative to an $\mc{O}$--invariant collection of subgroups $\mc{H}$ that contains $\mc{S}(G)$.
 Then $G$ admits an $\mc{O}$--invariant $(\mc{Z}_s(G),\mc{H})$--tree whose vertex groups are $(\mc{Z}_s(G),\mc{H})$--rigid in $G$. \end{thm}